DerekCuevas/friend-list/better-observable-solution/README.md

 The disposing of responses ensures a consistent state between the current query and the current results.
 This state can occur when responses arrive in a different order than they were requested.
 (This is mocked by setting a random timeout in the mock api [search function](api/index.js#L22).)

-Also, a loading state is added to the store.
-The friendList react component will show a loading state when isFetching === true. (see - [components/FriendList.js](components/FriendList.js))

 Finally, this solution debounces fetching of friends from the mock API by 100ms.
 It does so by binding dispatch to the fetchFriends action.

 ```javascript